Overlapping substitutions and tilings: Construction of overlapping substitutions

+Let us briefly explain the main idea.
+First, we consider a symbolic weighted substitution (the definition will be given Step 1 below), such as in Example \ref{ex1_one-dim-substi}.
+Then, we consider a geometric alphabet consisting of three tiles $T_a, T_b, T_c$, which correspond to the letters $a,b,c$, and, as in Figure \ref{Ex1Subst}, an inflation rule such that \begin{enumerate} \item the inflation of $T_a$ consists of $T_a, T_b$ and another $T_a$, from left to right, where the left half of the left-most $T_a$ protrudes from the expansion of the original $T_a$, \item the inflation of $T_b$ consists of $T_c$ and $T_a$, from left to right, where the right half of $T_a$ protrudes from the expansion of the original $T_b$, and \item the inflation of $T_c$ consists of $T_b$ and $T_a$, from left to right, where the right half of $T_a$ protrudes from the expansion of $T_c$. \end{enumerate} We have to choose appropriate tile lengths and an expansion factor, but this is possible by choosing the Perron--Frobenius eigenvalues and eigenvectors for the substitution matrix \eqref{matrix_ex1_symbolic_weighted_substi}.

+However, we have to be careful because if a word $aa$ appears, then there will be an illegal overlap in the inflation.
+For this reason, we have to check all the possible adjacency rules, which we can do when we draw the adjacency graph in Step 2 below.

+We now discuss the general construction.
+We divide the construction into four steps, as follows, where we also give an example for an understanding.

-\emph{Step 1.} A symbolic overlapping substitution $\sigma$ is a (symbolic) weighted substitution with an additional condition (c.f. \cite{Kamae:05}).
+\emph{\underline{Step 1.}: construct a symbolic overlapping substitution.} {A symbolic overlapping substitution $\sigma$ is a (symbolic) weighted substitution with an additional condition, as we explain below} (c.f. \cite{Kamae:05}).
 A weighted substitution on an alphabet $\mathcal{A}$ is a rule which maps $a\in\mathcal{A}$ to a string